Fuji Superia 400 Review: A Discontinued Classic Worth Finding

 Introducing Fuji Superia 400

 Fujifilm first created photographic and X-ray films in the 1930s.
-By the 1980s, they manufactured photographic film for consumers.
-As film photography fell out of style, they merged with Xerox and produced digital cameras.
+By the 1980s, they were a global force in consumer film.
+As film photography fell out of style, they pivoted hard into digital cameras and other imaging businesses.
 These days, they only manufacture a few types of consumer film.

 The History and Evolution of the Fuji Superia 400